slowernews/wisdom-tldr/README.md

 c.
 Be creative: Creativity conquers jealousy, envy, self-pity.
 It conquers worry.
 d.
 Gratitude

+when you wake up, ensure that your morning is run by systems instead of feelings.

 don't focus in productivity.
 productivity coach vs creativity coach. i hired a 23 year old coach.